ivoysey/agdademo/patter.md

     :: : A → List A → List A
 ```

-note that, unlike SML, agda is pretty explicit about polymorphism. you have
+note that, unlike SML or other functional langauges, agda is quite
-to give a name to the type variable over which a definition is
+explicit about polymorphism. you have to give a name to the type variable
-polymorphic. technically what we're doing is defining a family of types
+over which a definition is polymorphic. technically what we're doing is
-that's indexed by the type `A`.
+defining a family of types that's indexed by the type `A`.

 once you have a type, it's easy to define the familiar functions on that
 type by recursion and pattern matching. for example, this is the standard